flyve-mdm/doc/source/getting-started/index.rst

 The policies selected are sent in a JSON file to the MDM Agent with the values specified.

-If the MDM Agent does not have the system privileges it will require the confirmation of the user to implement the policies.
+If the MDM Agent does not have the system privileges, it will require the confirmation of the user to implement the policies.

 Disable
 ~~~~~~~